-From the Layouts list, you can select a layout, then tap Edit Details, then turn on song selection actions to play an attached recording, play a specified tempo, play
+From the Layouts list, you can select a layout, then tap Edit Details, then tap the desired actions and set them to Song Selection.
+These actions will then be triggered whether

 you select a song by tapping it in the song list, swiping to change to the next or previous song or using an external Bluetooth or MIDI device.

-- If you perform with backing tracks, or you define the duration of each song, you can also configure Set List Maker to automatically perform actions when a song ends.
-Before performing the Select Next Song action, Set List Maker will wait the amount of time specified in the show's Time Between Songs field and then trigger any song selection actions you've configured for that song.
-Set List Maker will then continue through your show automatically until it reaches a pause or a set break.
+- If you perform with backing tracks or click tracks, and play each song for a precise duration, you can also set layout actions to Song Completion.
+These actions will then be triggered when you reach the end of a recording, the end of an automation track or the end of the defined song duration.
+Before performing the Select Next Song action, Set List Maker will wait the amount of time specified in the show's Time Between Songs field and then trigger any layout actions you've set to Song Selection.
+When using Song Selection and Song Completion, Set List Maker will continue through your show automatically until it reaches a pause or a set break.